Alerts in securPharm and EMVS

 Although the number of false alerts in the European anti-counterfeiting systems has decreased significantly since 2019, the absolute number is still too high to be fully processed by the authorities.
 Therefore, national systems are increasingly working to reduce false alert rates.
-In 2020the false-positive alerts could be reduced from 0.76% to 0.42% of the total booked-out serial numbers in Europe.
-In the securPharm system (NMVS Germany), a decrease in false alerts from 0.42% to 0.17% was achieved along with growing usage intensity.
-The alert rate appears to be low, but the amount of false-positive alerts per day is still so high that not all can be checked and processed by the authorities.
+In 2020 the false-positive alerts could be reduced from 0.76% to 0.42% of the total booked-out serial numbers in Europe.
+In the securPharm system (NMVS Germany), a decrease in false alerts from 0.42% to 0.17% was achieved.
+This came along with growing usage intensity.
+The alert rate appears to be low, but the amount of false-positive alerts per day is still so high.
+Subsequently, not all can be checked and processed by the authorities.

 - Handling errors by system users

 - Unforeseen system behavior due to high complexity

 - Bugs in involved systems (EMVS, NMVS, user software)